oxinabox/DataDepsGenerators.jl/paper.md

 	- Including many of those listed above.
 	- But also [Zenodo](https://zenodo.org/), [Kaggle Datasets](https://www.kaggle.com/datasets), all [DataVerse](https://dataverse.org/) sites and many others.

-DataDepsGenerators.jl as the name suggests, generated static code which the user can add into their project's julia source code to make use of with DataDeps.jl.
+DataDepsGenerators.jl as the name suggests, generates static code which the user can add into their project's julia source code to make use of with DataDeps.jl.
 There are a number of reasons why static code generation is preferred over directly using the APIs.
- - On occasions the information reported by the APIs is wrong or incomplete.
+ - On occasion the information reported by the APIs is wrong or incomplete.
 By generating code that the user may edit they may tweak the details as required.
  - The process of accessing the APIs requires a number of heavy dependencies, such as HTML and JSON parsers.
 If these APIs were to be access directly by a project, it would require adding this large dependency tree to the project.
  - It is important to know if a dataset has changed.
 As such retrieving the file hash and last modification date would be pointless if they are updated automatically.
 Finally: having the provenance information recorded in plain text, makes the dataset metadata readily accessible to anyone reading the source code; without having to run the project's application.